 State of affairs and developments

-At present relations between Switzerland and the UK are largely based on the bilateral agreements between Switzerland and the EU.
-Following the UK's withdrawal from the EU, these agreements will cease to apply to the relationship between Switzerland and the UK and in the longer term will have to be replaced by new agreements, irrespective of the outcome of the EU-UK negotiations.
+Relations between Switzerland and the UK have so far largely been governed by the bilateral agreements between Switzerland and the EU.
+With the UK’s withdrawal from the EU, the bilateral agreements cease in principle to apply to Swiss-UK relations and will have to be replaced by new agreements in the longer term.